 Fill pitchers, large bowls, bathtubs and sinks with water, not just for drinking, but so you’ll be able to wash up and flush the toilet if the water supply is disrupted.

 Turn your refrigerator to the highest setting.
 If you bought ice, put it in the freezer.
+I also fill freezer-safe containers with water and stow them in gaps to help keep things cold.

 Brace doors to the outside.
 (I’m sure there’s a better way to do this, but, in a pinch: my mother said that she and my stepfather nailed criss-crossing 2x4s into the molding of the exterior doors and then filled in the holes and repainted later.)